-- 7. The benefits to us of having public school placements are considerable, and it is our hope that there will be benefits to the teachers/classrooms/schools they work in as well.
-The student consultant will be available as an active, supportive, professional resource throughout the year.
-They are interested in understanding the successes and challenges that may play out in the classroom, and also highly motivated to help make this a productive and rewarding year for everyone involved.
-Finally, you will know that you have contributed a great deal to the professional development of a future school psychologist. - 8.
-This description/assignment incorporates the terms and conditions of the active MOU between the Regents of the University of California on behalf of the Graduate School of Education and the school district.
+The benefits to us of having public school placements are considerable, and it is our hope that there will be benefits to the teachers/classrooms/schools they work in as well.
+The students will be available as an active, supportive, professional resource throughout the year.
+They are interested in understanding the successes and challenges that school systems, teachers and children may face, and also highly motivated to help make this a productive and rewarding year for everyone involved.
+Finally, you will know that you have contributed a great deal to the professional development of a future school psychologist.